yellowmessenger/documentation/docs/platform_concepts/studio/journeys.md

 ---

 **Hope this section gave you a fair idea of what journeys are, and how they function.
-Going ahead, a journey usually consists of a series of steps.
-In next section, we will get a little deeper inside a journey and talk about these building blocks - `Steps`**.
+Going ahead, a journey usually consists of a series of nodes.
+In next section, we will get a little deeper inside a journey and talk about these building blocks - `Nodes`**.